vsTerminus/Mojo-Discord/README.md

 ## Note: This is a spare-time project

-I offer no promises as to code completion, timeline, or even support.
-If you have questions I will try to answer.
+I offer no promises as to code completion, timeline, support, or stability.

-## Second Note: Do not rely on this code.
+You should consider this module HIGHLY VOLATILE and should not rely on it for production code.

-I recommend you do not build anything on this library, as I have a tendency to stop working on this for long stretches at a time...
-I don't want to be responsible for stalling out your projects.
-So if you want to build something with this, be prepared to fork the repo and modify it yourself.
+You are welcome to submit pull requests if you want to build support parts of the API that I have not covered.
+The API is quite large and there are many aspects of it I have no plans to use and may not ever implement here.

 ## Pre-Requisites

 - **Mojo::UserAgent**  and **Mojo::IOLoop** to provide non-blocking asynchronous HTTP calls and websocket functionality.
+- **Mojo::UserAgent::Role::Queued** provides connection and rate limiting support for Mojo::UserAgent.
 - **Compress::Zlib**, as some of the incoming messages are compressed Zlib blobs
 - **Mojo::JSON** to convert the compressed JSON messages into Perl structures.
 - **Mojo::Util** to handle base64 avatar data conversion.
+- **Mojo::Log** for the library to log events to disk.
 - **JSON::MaybeXS** for proper escaping of unicode characters so discord will encode them correctly.
 - **Encode::Guess** to determine whether we're dealing with a compressed stream or not.
-- **Data::Dumper** to print any object to screen for debugging.
+- **Data::Dumper** to debug complex objects.
-- **IO::Socket::SSL** is required to fetch the Websocket URL for Discord to connect to.
+- **IO::Socket::SSL** to fetch the Websocket URL for Discord to connect to.
+- **Role::EventEmitter** to replace callbacks and allow client applications to subscribe to various Discord events.
+- **URI::Escape** to pass Unicode to the REST API endpoints, eg emojis.
+- **Time::Duration** to calculation durations between timestamps, eg for connection uptime.

 These dependencies can be installed using cpanminus with the following command in the project root: